parveezsyed28/parveezsyed28/README.md

 ## 🌟 Let's Connect

-I'm excited to connect with fellow learners, data enthusiasts, and professionals who have made transitions.
+I'm excited to connect with fellow learners, Robotics enthusiasts, and professionals who have made transitions.
-If you're curious about Data Science or have advice to share, let's chat!
+If you're curious about Robotics or have advice to share, let's chat!

 <!---
 parveezsyed28/parveezsyed28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.